Alexander Turgenev: Honours

-In 1814 botanist Hoffm. published Turgenia, which is a genus of flowering plants in the family Apiaceae, it was named in his honour.
+In 1814 the botanist Georg Franz Hoffmann published Turgenia, which is a genus of flowering plants in the family Apiaceae, named in his honour.

-Then in 1844, botanist Boiss. published Turgeniopsis is a monotypic genus of flowering plants (from Bulgaria and western asia) but also belonging to the family Apiaceae.
-It was also named in Alexander Turgenev's honor.
+Then in 1844, the botanist Boissier published Turgeniopsis is a monotypic genus of flowering plants (from Bulgaria and western asia) but also belonging to the family Apiaceae.
+It was likewise named in Alexander Turgenev's honor.